pinax/pinax/docs/pinax_starter_projects.md

 source mysiteenv/bin/activate
 ```

-You might use `pyenv-virtualenv` instead.
-See the [pyenv-virtualenv repository](https://github.com/yyuu/pyenv-virtualenv) for usage.
+You might use `pyenv` to manage the version of Python used in your virtualenv.
+See the [pyenv repository](https://github.com/yyuu/pyenv) for usage.

 ### Using the `pinax` command line utility